 Hobbs sense of political tradition – Richard Powers The Other Story – a story of our poltical relationship to trees

 1. bugData (2019) mp3

-Hand drawn sketch of an imaginary insect by mark pilkington 2019.
+Hand drawn sketches of an imaginary creatures in environments © mark pilkington 2019.